Welcome to the writing site of M.J. Ortmeier. We’re juggling several projects.

 Talvas the Ogre and Mabel de Bellême are stories about people extracted from the larger story of the Normans.
 They were written as a way of understanding who they are and their place in the larger picture, but also to get them out of the main narrative.
 Their stories are just too interesting to edit out entirely.

 Falling in love wasn’t a choice, but staying in love is.
 Mark was her knight in tarnished armor, an aspiring television executive spouting his own brand of foul-mouthed poetry.
 Jen was his little buddy, the shy but excitable chatterbox who lightened his world with her own subtle brilliance.
 With all the little things they love about each other, they’ve built a good marriage.
-But now that their son is in college, and all the big things are threatening their bond.
+But now they’re empty nesters, and all the big things are threatening their bond.

 The Shops on Cottonwood Street